tanupoo/dslink-c-workers/README.md

 ## Preparation

-before you build this tool, you have to make the DSLink SDK C.
+before you build it, you have to make the DSLink SDK C.
 See README.md for detail.

 Briefly, you just clone the SDK, and type ./tools/build.sh.